AnthonyP57/HuggingFace_RL_course/README.md

 Episodic | Continuing

 ### Episodic
 We have a starting point and an ending point (terminal space).
-This creates an episode: a list of states, actions, rewards and sew states e.g. you start somewhere and end when you are killed or reach the end.
+This creates an episode: a list of states, actions, rewards and new states e.g. you start somewhere and end when you are killed or reach the end.

 ### Continuing
 There is no terminal space.
 We must learn how to choose the best actions and simultaneously interact with the environment.